rudidude86/gura-lang.github.io/documents/String-Operation.md

     str = 'The quick brown fox jumps over the lazy dog' str[35..]       // returns ['l', 'a', 'z', 'y', ' ', 'd', 'o', 'g']

-Applying an operator `+` between two `string` instances would concatenate them together.

-    str1 = 'abcd'
-    str2 = 'efgh'
-    str1 + str2   // returns 'abcdefgh'

-An operator `*` between a `string` and a `number` would concatenate the string the specified number of times.

-    str = 'abcd'
-    str * 3      // returns 'abcdabcdabcd'

 To see the length of a string, `string#len()` is available.
 Note that `string#len()` returns the number of characters, not the size in byte.